n0xturne/n0xturne.github.io/_posts/2024-07-20-Wifinetic.md

 ## Summary

-By using anonymous login I was able to log in to `ftp` server and download all files listed there to my local machine for further inspection.
+By using anonymous login, I was able to access `ftp` server.
+There are several files listed there, so I downloaded them to my local machine for further inspection.
 Most interesting file is `backup-OpenWrt-2023-07-26.tar`.
-I was able to extract files from this archive and by inspecting contents of these files I found valid credentials to `ssh` in box as user `netadmin`.
-While enumerating system as user `netadmin` I found there are some wireless interfaces present on the system.
-I used `iwconfig` to further display information about these interfaces.
-One of these interfaces, namely `mon0` is in monitor mode.
-This can be exploited by doing `WPS` brute-force.
+After extracting backup file, I got access to `/etc/` directory.
+By inspecting contents of files inside, I found valid credentials that allowed me to `ssh` into the system as user `netadmin`.
+While enumerating system as user `netadmin` I discovered wireless interfaces and used `iwconfig` to display more information about them.
+One of these interfaces, namely `mon0`, was in monitor mode.
+This can be exploited by doing WPS brute-force.
 To perform this attack we need wireless interface in monitoring mode (`mon0`) and BSSID of the Access Point.
-To obtain BSSID I used `iw dev` command.
+To obtain BSSID, I used `iw dev` command.
-I was able to perform this attack using `reaver` tool which is pre-installed on the victim machine.
-A Successful attack resulted in obtaining WPA password which can be used to access system as root.
+I was able to perform this attack using `reaver` tool, which was pre-installed on the system.
+A successful attack resulted in obtaining WPA password, which can be used to gain root access to the system.

 ## Reconnaissance